 - Fitness trackers for weight loss

-Targeting long tail keywords allows you to drive traffic much faster and build your site’s authority in the process.
-Here are ways to further expand your keyword list to include long tail keywords:
+Targeting long-tail keywords allow you to drive traffic much faster and build your site’s authority in the process.
+Here are ways to further expand your keyword list to include long-tail keywords:

 Google is an excellent source to identify great keywords you can target.
 Start by doing a broad search of your main keywords.
 The bottom of the search results displays related searches: